What is privacy compliance?

 Many modern companies collect copious amounts of complex data as part of everyday operations and rely on analytics of this information to run the business.
 This type of data collection creates challenges for privacy compliance processes, starting with proper business data identification and classification to determine which regulations apply.

 Privacy compliance can be a business differentiator for modern companies.
-Those accused of violating data privacy rights risk significant hits to the company's reputation and customers' trust.
+Those accused of violating data privacy rights risk significant hits to the company's reputation and customers' trust, along with significant fines and potential legal action.

 Maintaining privacy compliance